heynineteen/git-credential-keyed-helper-cpp/README.md

 - Developer Command Prompt for Visual Studio 20XX (installed as part of Visual Studio).

 ### Build the executable
-The following steps will create a Release build of `git-credential-heynineteen-keyed.exe`:
+The following steps will create a Release build of `git-credential-keyed-helper.exe`:
 - Open a Developer Command Prompt in the root directory of this repo.
 - Run the following command for a Release build:
 ```